nalmadi/Escape-Code/README.md

-## ⭐ Give this repository a star! ⭐
+## ⭐ Don't go far, give this repository a star! ⭐